af-jk/rtos/README.md

 }
 ```

 Determing which region of the stack is being used is quite simple.
 The Cortex-M4 exception frame states that all exceptions will required elevated priority and will use the `MSP`.
-Thus any exception (like `SYSTICK` - discussed later) and subsequent kernel level function will take place within the `MSP`, while an exception that intends to return to a task (like `PENDSV` - discussed later) will modify the link register and return into the context of the `PSP` \[4\].
+Thus any exception (like `SYSTICK` - discussed later) and subsequent kernel level functions will take place within the `MSP`, while an exception that intends to return to a task (like `PENDSV` - discussed later) will modify the link register and return into the context of the `PSP` \[4\].

 ### 4.2 Kernel Structure